nus-cs2103-AY1718S1/addressbook-level4/collated/main/marvinchin.md

     }

     /**
-     * Gets the comparator that defines the ordering in the person list */ protected abstract Comparator<ReadOnlyPerson> getComparator();
+     * Gets the comparator that defines the ordering in the person list.
+     */
+    protected abstract Comparator<ReadOnlyPerson> getComparator();
 }